emilefrey/django-react-postgres-boilerplate/README.md

 There are 3 .env files provided.
 Note in particular the .env files in backend/ and postgres/; there, you can adjust the database credentials, debug mode, secret key, allowed hosts, etc. But things should run just fine without any changes, but just know these files are there.

+The included sample prediction django app can be easily removed by removing 'prediction' from INSTALLED_APPS in django mainapp/settings.py, removing the associated path in mainapp/urls.py and deleting the entire prediction folder.
+Additionally, you should remove pandas, scikit-learn, and joblib from backend/requirements.txt.
+On the frontend, delete/replace the contents of Home.tsx.

+Change the boilerplate app name (shown in header and footer) by changing the constant APP_NAME in frontend/src/settings.tsx.

 **_NOTE: If you change your database name/credentials, but have already run the steps below, you may need to delete the associated postgres docker image in order to get things to work._**